Over 120 killed in rain-related incidents in UP, Bihar; weather department predicts more downpour

 A one-year-old girl and three women died when a tree fell on their autorickshaw in Danapur on the outskirts of Patna.
 Bhagalpur and Bhabhua reported three deaths each.
 In Nawada, three people are said to be missing.
 Dozens of villages in Muzaffarpur, West Champaran, East Champaran, Darbhanga, Gaya, and Bhojpur districts were also reported to be inundated.

+Union Minister Ravi Shankar Prasad reached Bihar on Monday to monitor the situation.
+“I have had meetings with our MLAs & officials,” Prasad told ANI.
+“I am informed that all gates of Farakka Barrage have been opened [and] bigger pumps from Coal India will be made available.
+NDRF has informed that there are enough boats.”

 The state government has asked the Indian Air Force for two helicopters to help airdrop food packets and medicines in the flood-affected areas of Patna, reported ANI.
+Prasad added that a helicopter had already reached while another from Gorakhpur is expected soon.

 The National Disaster Response Force has deployed boats in some areas to rescue residents.
 Nineteen NDRF teams have been deployed across the state.

 The heavy rainfall also hampered rail services.
 The East Central Railway said almost 30 trains were cancelled and many others were either short-terminated or diverted.
 Train services on the Ballia-Chhapra section of the North Eastern Railway was also disrupted on Sunday.
 Seven trains were cancelled and six diverted, said NER Public Relations Officer Mahesh Gupta.